What is Visual Effects (VFX)

 • Planning for a VFX Shoot

-• Live action shooting techniques for VFX
+• Live action shooting VFX technology

 • Creating 3D sets, assets & characters for a Visual effect (VFX) shot